zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 Occasionally deployments of ArcBox may fail at various stages.
 Common reasons for failed deployments include:

-- Automation scripts do not start after login, this is usually caused by logging into the client VM with wrong format of the username.
+- Automation scripts do not start after login - this is usually caused by logging into the client VM with wrong format of the username.
 Login needs to be done using domain credentials in UPN format _username@jumpstart.local_.
-- "User disabled" error message appears when you try to RDP or connect using Bastion to the Client VM, this is caused by logging into the client VM with wrong format of the username.
+- "User disabled" error message appears when you try to RDP or connect using Bastion to the Client VM - this is caused by logging into the client VM with wrong format of the username.
 Login needs to be done using domain credentials in UPN format _username@jumpstart.local_.
 - Invalid service principal id, service principal secret or service principal Azure tenant ID provided in _azuredeploy.parameters.json_ file.
 - Invalid SSH public key provided in _azuredeploy.parameters.json_ file.
   - An example SSH public key is shown here.
 Note that the public key includes "ssh-rsa" at the beginning.
 The entire value should be included in your _azuredeploy.parameters.json_ file.